demisto/content-docs/docs/partners/adopt.md

 <div>

 <br/>
-These methods assume that you have already [forked the `content` repository](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-2-fork-the-github-repo) and [cloned the fork onto your local machine](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-3-clone-the-github-fork-locally).
+These methods assume that you have already [forked the Content repository](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-2-fork-the-github-repo) and [cloned the fork onto your local machine](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#step-3-clone-the-github-fork-locally).
 Choose either one of the methods below to start or complete adoption.

 <br/>